Are you looking to spring clean your business over the next few weeks?

 Perhaps you need to take a step back from a particular area of an assignment and focus instead on a tangential item.

-Rotating items is a great way to add excitement, change, and progress to your regular routine.
+Rotating various aspects of your work is a great way to add excitement, change, and progress to your regular routine.

-It’s as easy as envisioning something turn around 180 degrees in your business and how your work output or flow may change for the better.
+It’s as easy as turning something around 180 degrees in your business.
+Your work output or flow may change for the better.

 Where can you make some rotations in your business?